Skip to content

 See how fast a filter pays for itself.

 Compare the cost of a water filter vs bottled water.
-Enter monthly bottled spend, filter cost, and cartridge expense to see total savings.
+Enter monthly bottled spend, filter cost, cartridge expense, and time horizon to see the difference.

 What this tool does